Hengle/Folkvangr/FAQs.md

 ### What is the story about?

-The story borrows elements, but in many ways it also distances itself from feeling too similar to Medieval RPGs.
+The story borrows elements from other media, but in many ways it also distances itself from feeling too similar to the usual tropes of a Medieval RPGs.
 The story is not intended to ever develop into an epic where the characters must save the world from cataclysmic destruction.

-Specific Influences:
+**Specific Influences:**

 Prose Edda: Mythology References